← Beyond the Pitch Group L

 Where to Eat in DFW

-The Londoner has three locations (Addison, Colleyville, downtown Dallas) and is the actual answer most British expats give.
+The Londoner now has four DFW locations — Addison, Colleyville, Mockingbird Station, and a new Arlington spot at 1409 N. Collins St. (opens June 13, the closest pub to AT&T Stadium) — and is the actual answer most British expats give.
 Hand-cut chips, cask ales, full English on weekends, and they will turn on whatever match you ask them to.
-Queens Head Pub is also opening in Deep Ellum in May — built specifically for the World Cup, with shepherd's pie and Scotch eggs on the menu — and might be the move if you want a brand-new room with no expat regulars guarding their stools.
+Queens Head Pub is now open in Deep Ellum at 2713 Elm St. (the old Green Room space) — built specifically for the World Cup, 6,000 sq ft with a 40-foot bar and a 2,000 sq ft rooftop patio, shepherd's pie and Scotch eggs, Tuesday-Sunday from 11am, closed Mondays.
+A strong option if you want a new room with no expat regulars guarding their stools.

 The Music